ETS-Next-Gen/writing_observer/docs/workshop_creds.md

 cp learning_observer/learning_observer/creds.yaml.workshop learning_observer/creds.yaml
 ```

-# TODO I WANT TO REMOVE THE REST OF THIS CREDS STUFF!!

-move this stuff to a new file and copy in what piotr sent

-Edit this file (e.g. `emacs learning_observer/creds.yaml`).

 #### User Authentication

 As a research platform, the Learning Observer supports many authentication schemes, since it's designed for anything from small cognitive labs and user studies (with no log-in) to large-scale school deployments (e.g. integrating with Google Classroom).
 This is pluggable.